inkarkat/vim-InsertFromAround/README.md

                             current cursor position aligns with the start of preceding non-whitespace text in the previous unfolded line.
-    <b                      Shift the current line leftwards so that its first
+    <b                      Shift the current line (after any comment prefix)
-                            non-blank character aligns with the start of [the count'th] preceding non-whitespace text in the
-                            previous unfolded line.
+                            leftwards so that its first non-blank character aligns with the start of [the count'th] preceding non-whitespace text in the previous unfolded line.
                             Shortcut for ^ i_CTRL-G_CTRL-B <Esc>.

     CTRL-G CTRL-A           Insert whitespace so that the text after the cursor aligns with the start of following non-whitespace text (and the end of the text) in the previous unfolded line.
-    >a                      Shift the current line rightwards so that its first non-blank character aligns with the start of [the count'th] following non-whitespace text in the
-                            previous unfolded line.
+    >a                      Shift the current line (after any comment prefix) rightwards so that its first non-blank character aligns with the start of [the count'th] following non-whitespace text in the previous unfolded line.
                             Shortcut for ^ i_CTRL-G_CTRL-A <Esc>.

     CTRL-G CTRL-V           Insert whitespace so that the text after the cursor